England wing Jonny May

 “It’s an honour and a dream to represent my country and although I won’t be out there on the pitch anymore physically, I will always feel connected to this team in spirit.”

-He scored what looked to be a vital try in the first-half England’s game against in the World Cup the following year, and though the men in white went on to lose that match and were eliminated in the pool stage of their home tournament, he continued to play as Eddie Jones took charge of the team.
+He scored what looked to be a vital try in the first-half England’s game against Wales in the World Cup the following year, and though the men in white went on to lose that match and were eliminated in the pool stage of their home tournament, he continued to play as Eddie Jones took charge of the team.

-After a lengthy injury ruled him out of the England squad through most of 2016, he returned to feature in the side that defended the Six Nations title the following year and scored in England’s series win in later that year.
+After a lengthy injury ruled him out of the England squad through most of 2016, he returned to feature in the side that defended the Six Nations title the following year and scored in England’s series win in Argentina later that year.

 But perhaps his most impressive year came in 2018, as he scored seven tries despite England losing more tests than they won through the year, with May scoring four times in four different games they were beaten in.

 The following year he scored one try more than the previous one, earning the top try-scorer accolade at the 2019 Six Nations and playing a key role in England’s run to the final with tries against Argentina and .
-After another stunning solo effort against was the highlight of his 2020, he moved ahead of Ben Cohen and Will Greenwood as England’s outright second top try-scorer with a flying finish against Italy in February of the year after.
+After another stunning solo effort against was the highlight of his 2020, he moved ahead of Ben Cohen and Will Greenwood as England’s outright second top try-scorer with a flying finish against in February of the year after.

 May’s leaping score took him to 32 England tries, and left him second behind Rory Underwood on England’s top try-scoring list (Picture: Getty Images)

-He struggled for consistent gametime in the years following that but showed solidity underneath the high ball throughout a World Cup where that skill was integral to coach Steve ‘s tactical plan, none more so than in England’s defeat to South Africa in the semi-finals – his final game for his country.
+He struggled for consistent gametime in the years following that but showed solidity underneath the high ball throughout a World Cup where that skill was integral to coach ‘s tactical plan, none more so than in England’s defeat to in the semi-finals – his final game for his country.

 “A big special mention to my England team-mates, guys who have lived every moment with me,” he continued.